 Together, these types of programs make it possible for students to gain professional experience outside the comfort of the campus.
 They have the chance to enter their desired field with ample professional experience and a CV that speaks to their skills.
 Students quickly realize the value of putting their skills to use, as there are many aspects of running a hospitality business that crop up in real life but cannot be taught in a classroom.
 Learning how to make adjustments in response to customer situations, dynamically engage with them and meet their needs is what a great hospitality business is built on, but this skill requires years of practical experience.

-Choose the right balance of practical and academic training
+Choose the right balance of practical and theory training

 The EHL Hospitality Studies degree allows students to select the balance of practical and academic work that fits them best.